Brad Borland is a strength & conditioning specialist, cancer survivor, and the founder of WorkoutLab.

 Pros: Since you are using two independently moving dumbbells this press version forces you to use more supportive muscle.
 Also, with the elbows pointing out to the sides (unlike the barbell version where they are pointing slightly forward) you recruit more muscle fibers from the medial (middle) and posterior (rear) deltoids.
 Finally, since you will be using more of an independent range of motion you won’t have to use such large amounts of weight cutting your injury risk down.

-Of course the choice is ultimately yours depending on your personal preference, comfort levels and injury proneness.
-As both have practical, real-world application the barbell version will tax your front delts more with a heavier load and the dumbbell version will help round-out the entire deltoid area with a necessity for more control and technique.
+Of course, the choice is ultimately yours depending on your personal preference, comfort levels, and injury proneness.
+As both have practical, real-world applications, the barbell version will tax your front delts more with a heavier load and the dumbbell version will help round out the entire deltoid area with a necessity for more control and technique.